ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 Following is an example for shuffling expenditure variables, which are predicted by total household expenditures and household size.

-Example 5.24: Shuffling using a specified regression equation

 .. code-block:: R
+   :linenos:
+   :caption: Shuffling using a specified regression equation
+   :name: code524

     # Evaluate R-squared (goodness-of-fit) of the regression model
     summary(lm(file, form = TOTFOOD  + TOTALCH + TOTCLTH + TOTHOUS + TOTFURN + TOTHLTH  + TOTTRSP + TOTCMNQ + TOTRCRE + TOTEDUC + TOTHOTL + TOTMISC ~ EXP + HHSIZE))